Stop telling constituents they're wrong

 MGP made a little video for Democratic Wins Media, in which she says a constituent who worked at a daycare told her about the banana-peeling restriction, so she decided to look into it.
 “Licensing officials and regulators told me, No, no, she just doesn't understand the rules.
 She must have misinterpreted the law.
 Her manager is lying to her.
 But I kept pushing and eventually confirmed that, yeah, she was right.
 They would have needed to install like, six more sinks before they could legally serve fresh fruit.”
 First of all, huge kudos to MGP (and her staff, presumably) for actually looking into it, and not just giving up when officials told her she was wrong.

-This turns out to have raised the ire of Nathan J Robinson, the editor of Current Affairs.
+This has raised the ire of Nathan J Robinson, the editor of Current Affairs.
 He posted, “attacking” her as “a centrist Democrat who pushes conservative narratives on regulation” and claiming that her office could not provide evidence that such a regulation exists.
 Lower down in the thread, someone posts the actual reg, and of course it doesn’t say no banana peeling.
 It says that you have to have a particularly robust kitchen set up if you’re going to do food prep, a set up that presumably the daycare MGP’s constituent works at can’t afford (thus the “six sinks” comment, which might be a slight exaggeration, or might not.)
 Someone shoots back that those regs don’t apply to home care, and so her claim is still wrong (though she never says it was a home-based daycare) and the debate goes on forever.

 I’m sorry, but they do matter.
 In fact, the impact – separate from the intent – is all that really matters.
 And when leaders of all stripes get this wrong, they are doing exactly what MGP accuses them of doing:

-“As a small business owner, I've seen this disconnect before, a disconnect between what laws make for good reading on paper and what laws would make for good policy in the real world.
+As a small business owner, I've seen this disconnect before, a disconnect between what laws make for good reading on paper and what laws would make for good policy in the real world.
 And I think a key part of this disconnect, illustrated by the pushback I got when I started asking about the sinks, is this ingrained disregard for working people by policy makers in DC.
-They did not take input from someone working in a daycare seriously, and that's wrong.”
+They did not take input from someone working in a daycare seriously, and that's wrong.

 I’m dismayed to see voices on the left continuing to be so defensive about this.
 Robinson wrote a whole article about it, further attacking MGP.
 It starts: “Democrats may be tempted to shore up working-class support by telling exaggerated stories about big bad bureaucrats.
 Instead, they should portray government as the vehicle for achieving our collective aspirations.”